C.F. Monterrey: Tenure of Antonio Mohamed (2015–2018)

 The following tournament ended in disappointment as the team narrowly failed to qualify to the playoffs of the Apertura 2016.
 However, it also saw the return of Rayados to the CONCACAF Champions League after a three-year absence, having won the tournament three times in a row under Vucetich.
 The team had high hopes to redeem itself after their league title loss; however, the team was shockingly eliminated in the group stage after finishing second in their group behind Panamanian club Arabe Unido.

 In the Apertura 2017 season, Monterrey finished the regular season in first place with 37 points and advanced to playoffs.
 In quarterfinals, Monterrey beat Atlas 2–1 in the first leg and 4–1 in the second, a 6–2 aggregate.
-Monterrey faced Morelia in semifinals, winning 1–0 in the away leg and 4–0 in the home leg, a 5–0 aggregate.
+Monterrey faced Morelia in semi-finals, winning 1–0 in the away leg and 4–0 in the home leg, a 5–0 aggregate.
 Monterrey advanced to the final against arch rival Tigres, In the first leg, the teams tied 1–1 at the Estadio Universitario.
 In the second leg at the Estadio BBVA Bancomer, Tigres beat Monterrey 2–1 with goals from Eduardo Vargas and Francisco Meza.
 In May 2018, Mohamed resigned from his position shortly after being eliminated from the Clausura 2018 playoffs by Club Tijuana.
 He left the club having won two titles and breaking the club record amount of points for short seasons, but was criticized for various playoff failures.